 - Manage pain and other symptoms

 - Educate patients about non-drug options for pain management

-- Clarify treatment plans and goals of care
+- Clarify treatment plans and help patients understand their options

 - Provide counseling and caregiver support

-The palliative care team sees patients for outpatient appointments at Moores Cancer Center in the Multispecialty Clinic (first floor).
+The palliative care team sees patients for outpatient appointments at Moores Cancer Center.
 Please ask your UC San Diego Health oncologist for a referral.

-Your first appointment will be scheduled for one hour and will include a meeting with a palliative care physician and other members of the team.
+Your first appointment will be scheduled for one hour and will include a meeting with members of our expert multidisciplinary team.
 We recommend you bring a list of your current medications, and consider having a family member come along to help take notes.

-At UC San Diego Health, our palliative care service is officially named after Dr. Doris Howell, a pediatric oncologist who has devoted her life to caring for patients and training the next generation of doctors in San Diego.
-Dr. Howell is now proud to see the service thrive, with teams serving UC San Diego hospitals and the Moores Cancer Center.
+At UC San Diego Health, our palliative care teams are officially named after Dr. Doris Howell, a pediatric oncologist who has devoted her life to caring for patients and training the next generation of doctors in San Diego.
+Dr. Howell is now proud to see the service thrive, with teams serving people across UC San Diego Health and Moores Cancer Center.